Franziska-Aman/Franziska-Aman/README.md

 I am helping people to make the right decisions, data-driven decisions.
-And I have found my passion with this.
+This is what drives my passion for deep diving into problems, understanding them in detail with all their coherencies and turning them into precise solutions.

 As a Data Analyst with a background in Project Management, I possess a creative problem-solving attitude.
 Currently, I am engaged in improving the quality of Connected Drive Functions through Data Analytics.